 What’s the Solution?

 One of the biggest obstacles in the fight against needle-exposure injuries involves the tracking of these incidents.
-According to the Department of Health and Human Services (HHS), about half go unreported, especially in the operating room.
+According to the Centers for Disease Control (CDC), about half go unreported, especially in the operating room.

 Hope is not all lost.
 The technology is not available yet, but reports say federal agencies like the Food and Drug Administration (FDA), the National Institute for Occupational Safety and Health (NIOSH), the CDC and OSHA have recently recommended new medical equipment with upgraded safety features – lowering the risk of disease-transmitting sticks – for health care professionals.